benfff85/advent-of-code-2019/README.md

 Find the most active monkeys that are tossing your items

 Part one was fairly easy, created an abstract class for monkeys and ended up hard coding the inputs.
 Part 2 I fell for just trying to use a BigInteger but computation would never complete.
 Admittedly took a bit of a blind guess at reducing the worry level by modding by the greatest common denominator which seemed like a reasonable guess and turned out to be right.
 Notable use of abstract classes and the stream skip method to get the last two elements in a sorted stream as well as stream reduce to determine the product.

+## Day 12

+Find path between source and destination while ascending at most one level of elevation.

+This one was a challenge for me, tried to make DFS work for far too long, at least I got some useful utility methods for Grids/Points out of it.
+Looked into BFS and that was the key.
+The way I track depth in my BFS implementation is odd, not sure if there is a better way.